-Phuket Qigong Classes are held at Sala Suddhavasa by Sifu Curtis Brough, an inner-door disciple of Sifu Adam Mizner since 15 years.
+Phuket Qigong Classes in Phuket are held by Sifu Curtis Brough, an inner-door disciple of Sifu Adam Mizner since 15 years.
 The main style tought is Yang Style Family Qigong and various sets for health and longevity.
 Everybody is welcome to join.

 You can always contact us if you have any questions or want to learn Qigong in Phuket.

 We live in a field of qi, "vital breath" or "life energy."
 Yet, like a fish in water or a bird in flight, we are unaware of the medium that supports us.
 Qigong means "working with the qi."
 It is the ancient Chinese art and science of becoming aware of this life energy and learning how to control its flow through a precise choreography of posture, movement, respiratory technique, and meditation.
 The student becomes aware of bodily functions conventionally considered involuntary and learns to restore a healthier balance.
 Qigong is one of the most cost-effective self-healing methods in the world.
 The only investment needed is time, a half-hour to an hour each day; the dividends of better health, increased vitality, and peaceful alertness accrue daily and are cumulative.

 An ancient text, The "Spring and Autumn Annals", states that in mythic times a great flood covered much of China.
 Stagnant waters produced widespread disease.
 The legendary shaman-emperor Yu cleared the land and diverted the waters into rivers by dancing a bear dance and invoking the mystical power of the Big Dipper Constellation.
 As the waters subsided, people reasoned that movement and exercise can similarly cause the internal rivers to flow more smoothly, clearing the meridians of obstructions to health.
 Qigong-like exercises are found on ancient rock art panels throughout China.